shawbicc/ros-playground/Lecture4.md

 ### Installing Pre-existing Packages <a class="anchor" id="existing"></a>

-There exists many useful ROS packages that can be installed into a workspace.
+There are many useful ROS packages out there that can be installed into a workspace.
 We will be covering how you can install an external ROS package using GitHub and Apt.

 #### From GitHub <a class="anchor" id="github"></a>